weaviate/weaviate-io/developers/weaviate/current/architecture/index.md

 * **[Ways to scale Weaviate horizontally](cluster.html)**
   * Different motivations to scale
-  * Sharding vs Replication
+  * Sharding vs. Replication
   * Configuring a cluster
   * Consistency

 * **[How to plan resources](resources.html)**
   * The roles of CPU, Memory and GPUs
-  * How to size a cluser correctly
+  * How to size a cluster correctly
-  * Speed up specific processes
+  * Speeding up specific processes
-  * Prevent bottlenecks
+  * Preventing bottlenecks

 * **[The module system](../modules)**
   * How Weaviate can be extended through modules